Ninetalesgh/dndcampaign/vault/dm/monsters.md

    - **Bash Head**.
 The lemure slams its face against a [Prone](conditions.md#prone) or [Grappled](conditions.md#grappled) creature within 1 *(1.5m)*, forcing it to make a DC 11 CON Save.
    The lemure takes 7 (2d6) bludgeoning damage, and on a failed Save the target takes the same amount.
 - **Reactions**:
    - **Boil Back**.
-When the lemure is reduced to 0 hit points by damage not from a divine source or blessed weapon, it can make a DC 10 CON Save.
+When the lemure is reduced to 0 HP by damage not from a divine source or blessed weapon, it can make a DC 10 CON Save.
-   On a success, the lemure grows a new body from its shed gore, regaining all of its hit points.
+   On a success, the lemure grows a new body from its shed gore, regaining all of its HP.
 *(Source: ConfluxCreatures)*

 ### Lemure Squidge